raquo/Laminar/README.md

 render(dom.document.querySelector("#appContainer"), appDiv)
 ```

 It's all the same behaviour, just different composition.
-In this pattern the `InputBox` component exposes two important nodes: `node` that should be included into the DOM tree, and `inputNode` that it knows the consuming code will want to listen for events.
+In this pattern the `InputBox` component exposes two important nodes: `node` that should be included into the DOM tree, and `inputNode` that the consuming code might want to listen for events.
 This is a simple yet powerful pattern for generic components.

 As you learn more about Laminar you will see that there are even more ways to structure this same relationship.